suspectpart/awm/README.md

 ## How to build

-Clone the repository and use cargo to build:
+Clone this repository and use cargo to build:

 ```sh
 $ git clone git@github.com:suspectpart/awm